Science Course Descriptions

 0324 Physics

-Description: This is an algebra-based course integrating concepts of trigonometry and geometry.
+Description: Physics is a laboratory-based course that integrates algebraic, trigonometric, and geometric concepts.
 Physics concepts will be taught through inquiry labs, problem solving, and projects.

 Major Topics or Themes: (additional topics may be covered)